 Chris Barnard, Head Guide

-You can download the minutes of the last meeting and the Offertory accounts below - they have been published online to economise on printing.
+You can download the minutes of the latest meetings and the Offertory accounts below - they have been published online to economise on printing.